 The Point of Receipt of a Generating Unit is established by technical information provided by the Generator and Transmission Owner during the CAISO’s Generation interconnection process or based on existing information.
 The Point of Receipt may be different from the physical location (CNode) where the Generating Unit is connected.
 The FNM represents the Generating Unit at its actual physical location, and computes loss factors from that location to the contractual Point of Receipt.
 Settlement is based on deliveries to the Generating Unit’s Point of Receipt, and uses the LMP at such point.

 In general, the pricing Location of a Generating Unit coincides with the CNode where the relevant revenue quality meter is connected or corrected, to reflect the point at which the Generating Units are connected to the CAISO Controlled Grid.
 This Location is referred to as the PNode.
 Although the schedule, Dispatch, and LMP of a Generating Unit refers to the PNode, the Energy injection is modeled in the FNM for network analysis purposes at the corresponding Generating Unit(s) (at the physical interconnection point), taking into account any losses in the transmission network leading to the point where Energy is delivered to Demand.

+The CAISO market calculates prices for all pricing locations, including the generation physical location and the Point of Receipt.
+The energy price for the physical location may differ from the energy price from the point of receipt due to the difference in marginal losses between the two pricing locations.
+Even though the resource dispatch is consistent with its bid compared to its physical location LMP, the resource dispatch may appear inconsistent with its bid compared to the Point of Receipt (POR) price.

 Load Distribution Factors